Morse High School (Maine): Athletics

 Morse students participate in many athletic and social clubs.
 Championships include six state championships in boys' basketball (1956, '62, '63, '87, '88, and '89), two state championships in baseball (1953 and '88), five state championships in football (1968, '69, '70, '71, and '72), and one state championship in Boys' soccer in 1988.
 Morse's boys' swim team won the state championship in the 2005–2006 swim season.
 The girls' swim team has also enjoyed recent success, winning the 2009–2010 state championship after finishing runners-up or third for several years.
 Morse is a member of the Kennebec Valley Athletic Conference.

+Operations

+Beginning in October 2024, the school began using a hiking regimen as an option for students who could use that in lieu of detention, subject to parental approval.
+A counselor at the school developed the program.

 Bath Regional Career and Technical Center

-The Bath Regional Career and Technical Center, (Bath Tech), is multi-district vocational program run under principal Julie Kenny.
+The Bath Regional Career and Technical Center, (Bath Tech), is multi-district vocational program run under director Tim Gagnon.
 The program provides traditional vocation classes including Automotive Technology, Carpentry, Cosmetology, Criminal Justice, Graphic Design, Culinary Arts, Early Childhood Education, Electricity, Engineering Graphics & Design, Health Science Careers, and Welding.